torvista/Zen_Cart-Structured_Data/README.md

 Plugin that adds Schema (in JSON-LD format), Facebook and Twitter structured markup to all pages.
 Schema markup is added in three blocks : organisation, breadcrumbs and product (including reviews).

-This plugin was originally based on the Super Data code with reviews and breadcrumbs added from Zen 4All Github.
-But my modifications got out of hand and I redid it completely.
+This plugin was originally based on the Super Data code with reviews and breadcrumbs added from Zen 4All Github but my modifications got out of hand and I redid it completely.
 I made considerable changes for some bugs, multilanguage site with multibyte characters and removed added fields as demanded by the various validators.

 INSTALLATION